adamw005/nba_api_wrapper/README.md

 # Contributing

-Happy to have people contibute to this if they'd like!
-Please submit pull requests if you have anything you'd like me to add!
+Happy to have people contribute to this if they'd like!
+Please submit pull requests (along with updated tests) if you have anything you'd like me to add!